proxmox/proxmox-backup/docs/introduction.rst

 A single backup is allowed to contain several archives.
 For example, when you backup a :term:`virtual machine`, each disk is stored as a separate archive inside that backup.
 The VM configuration itself is stored as an extra file.
-This way, it is easy to access and restore only important parts of the backup without the need to scan the whole backup.
+This way, it's easy to access and restore only important parts of the backup, without the need to scan the whole backup.